vsnnlab/LRC_Smallworld/README.md

 ### Demo codes for
-### "Species-specific wiring of cortical circuits for small-world networks in the brain" </br>
+### "Species-specific wiring of cortical circuits for small-world networks in the primary visual cortex" </br>

 Seungdae Baek, Youngjin Park, and Se-Bum Paik*